Jul3ia/Jul3ia.github.io/_posts/blog/2014-08-08-aloha-world.md

   feature:
 date: 2017-01-07T18:00:00-04:00
 ---
-> or, How to keep from throwing yourself out a window over Autolayout issues with just a few easy Xcode debugger console commands
+> Or how to keep from throwing yourself out a window over Autolayout issues with just a few easy Xcode debugger console commands

 Autolayout issues can be a pain.
-We’ve all seen those familiar error messages at runtime in our Xcode console, but hesitate to change anything in our storyboards or nibs, because seriously, who wants to open that can of worms?
+We’ve all seen those familiar error messages at runtime in our Xcode console, but hesitate to change anything in our storyboards or nibs, because _seriously_, who wants to open that can of worms?
 Well, here are a few simple tricks that might ease your reluctance to open those dreaded files, and hopefully also save you from digging endlessly through the IBHaystack to find the offending element.

 Take a look at this typical example of a runtime constraint issue in Xcode: